-During the second quarter of 2010, we commenced a formal cash offer to acquire all of the outstanding common shares of Spider, a Canadian-based mineral exploration company, for C\$0.19 per share.
+During the second quarter of 2010, we commenced a formal cash offer to acquire all of the outstanding common shares of Spider, a Canadianbased mineral exploration company, for C\$0.19 per share.
 As of June 30, 2010, we held 27.4 million shares of Spider, representing approximately four percent of its issued and outstanding shares.
 On July 6, 2010, all of the conditions to acquire the remaining common shares of Spider had been satisfied or waived, and we consequently acquired all of the common shares that validly were tendered as of that date.
 When combined with our prior ownership interest, the additional shares acquired increased our ownership percentage to 52 percent on the date of acquisition, representing a majority of the common shares outstanding on a fully diluted basis.
+Our

-Our 52 percent ownership of Spider was included in the consolidated financial statements since the July 6, 2010 acquisition date, and Spider was included as a component of our Ferroalloys operating segment.
+52 percent ownership of Spider was included in the consolidated financial statements since the July 6, 2010 acquisition date, and Spider was included as a component of our Ferroalloys operating segment.
 The acquisition date fair value of the consideration transferred totaled a cash purchase price of \$56.9 million.
 Subsequent to the acquisition date, we extended the cash offer to permit additional shares to be tendered and taken up, thereby increasing our ownership percentage in Spider to 85 percent as of July 26, 2010.
-Effective October 6, 2010, we completed the acquisition of the remaining shares of Spider through an amalgamation, bringing our ownership percentage to 10, we acquired an interest in the Ring of Fire properties in Northern Ontario, which comprise three premier chromite deposits.
-The Spider acquisition allowed us to obtain majority ownership of the "Big Daddy" chromite deposit, based on Spider's ownership percentage in this deposit of 26.5
+Effective October 6, 2010, we completed the acquisition of the remaining shares of Spider through an amalgamation, bringing our ownership percentage to 100 percent as of December 31, 2010.
+As noted above, through our acquisition of Freewest during the first quarter of 2010, we acquired an interest in the Ring of Fire properties in Northern Ontario, which comprise three premier chromite deposits.
+The Spider acquisition allowed us to obtain majority ownership of the "Big Daddy" chromite deposit, based on Spider's ownership percentage in this deposit of 26.5 percent at the time of the closing acquisition date.

-Prior to the July 6, 2010 acquisition date, we accounted for ourfour percent interest in Spider as an available-for-sale equity security.
+Prior to the July 6, 2010 acquisition date, we accounted for our four percent interest in Spider as an available-for-sale equity security.
 The acquisition date fair value of the previous equity interest was \$4.9 million, which was determined based upon the closing market price of the 27.4 million previously owned shares on the acquisition date.
 The acquisition date fair value of the 48 percent noncontrolling interest in Spider was estimated to be \$51.9 million, which was determined based upon the closing market price of the 290.5 million shares of noncontrolling interest on the acquisition date.
 The following table summarizes the consideration paid for Spider and the fair values of the assets acquired and liabilities assumed at the acquisition date.
 We finalized the purchase price allocation in the fourth quarter of 2010.
 Under the business combination guidance in ASC 805, prior periods, beginning with the period of acquisition, are required to be revised to reflect changes to the original purchase price allocation.
 In accordance with this guidance, we retrospectively have recorded the adjustments to the fair value of the acquired assets and assumed liabilities and the resulting Goodwill, made during the fourth quarter of 2010, back to the date of acquisition.
 We adjusted the initial purchase price allocation for the acquisition of Spider in the fourth quarter of 2010 as follows: